zahrabakhshalizadeh/maryrosecook.com/_posts/2013-04-03-a-pop-quiz-purporting-to-be-about-scope-in-javascript-that-is-actually-a-polemic-about-why-modules-are-a-good-idea.md

 categories:
   - Uncategorized
 ---
-This is the blog post version of a lightning talk I gave at [Hacker School][1] last week.
+This is the blog post version of a lightning talk I gave at [the Recurse Center][1] last week.

 I will ask you some questions.
 For each question, there will be some JavaScript files loaded into an HTML page.
 In these JavaScript files, there will be some `console.log()` invocations.
 Your job is to predict what happens after each invocation.